didip/tollbooth/README.md

     // Set a custom expiration TTL for header entries. lmt.SetHeaderEntryExpirationTTL(time.Hour)
     ```

+4. Upon rejection, the following HTTP response headers are available to users:

+    * `X-Rate-Limit-Limit` The maximum request limit.

+    * `X-Rate-Limit-Duration` The rate-limiter duration.

+    * `X-Rate-Limit-Request-Forwarded-For` The rejected request `X-Forwarded-For`.

+    * `X-Rate-Limit-Request-Remote-Addr` The rejected request `RemoteAddr`.

 5. Customize your own message or function when limit is reached.